Meet The Lawrence Times news team

 Get to know the people behind the bylines.

-Our news team consists of three full-time staff members — our founding reporter, equity reporter and community reporter — and a group of part-time and freelance contributors as well as student journalists who share a passion for covering local news.
+Our news team consists of three full-time staff members — our founding reporter, reporter/news editor and staff reporter — and a group of student journalists, part-time and freelance contributors who love this town and love covering the news that happens here.

 Mackenzie Clark (she/her), reporter/founder